buchgr/bazel-remote/README.md

 # items are valid ActionResult protobuf messages.
 #disable_http_ac_validation: false

+# If set to true, do not check that CAS items referred
+# to by ActionResult messages are in the cache.
+#disable_grpc_ac_deps_check: false

 # At most one of the proxy backends can be selected:
 #
 #gcs_proxy: